Harvard-IACS/2020F-AC295/content/pages/syllabus.md

 ## Course Activities

-Each module is structured in three types of activities and they are: **Lectures**, **Reading Discussion**, and **Practicum**.
-Each activity requires the students to complete different assignments in the form of exercise/homework, discussions, reading assignment, and presentation (see Assignments below).
-During the first  weeks of each module, students will attend Lecture on Tuesday and Reading Discussion on Thursday.
+Each module is structured in three types of activities: **Lectures**, **Reading Discussion**, and **Practicum**.
+Each activity requires the students to complete different assignments in the form of exercise/homework, discussions, reading assignments, and presentations (see Assignments below).
+During the first weeks of each module, students will attend a lecture on Tuesday and reading discussion on Thursday.
 The last week of each module will be Practicum. **Attendance is mandatory**.

-1. **Reading List** consists in papers, blogs and other reading material that will be released no later than the beginning of each week.
-This will be the base for all the activities during the week See Readings Guidelines here [link to guidelines](https://docs.google.com/document/d/1TQuPat76TSobGVAxPl4DR-68UMuME5_M66J5rkAUr-k/edit#heading=h.svo9lvagryas).
+1. **Reading List** consists of papers, blogs, and other reading material that will be released no later than the beginning of each week.
+This will be the base for all the activities during the week.
+See Readings Guidelines here [link to guidelines](https://docs.google.com/document/d/1TQuPat76TSobGVAxPl4DR-68UMuME5_M66J5rkAUr-k/edit#heading=h.svo9lvagryas).

-2. **Lectures** are held online **Tuesdays** from 10:30-11:45am (and possibly depedning on timezone of students repeat **Tuesday** from 9:00-10:15pm).
-During this activity we will discuss and summarize the basic concepts of the material covered during the week.
+2. **Lectures** are held online **Tuesdays** from 10:30-11:45am (and possibly depending on timezone of students repeat **Tuesday** from 9:00-10:15pm).
+During this activity, we will discuss and summarize the basic concepts of the material covered during the week.

-3. **Journal Discussions** are held online on **Thursdays** from 10:30-11:45am.
-During this activity, two groups will present to the rest of the class one or two papers from the Reading List and lead the discussion.
+3. **Journal Discussions** are held online on **Thursdays** from 10:30-11:45 am (and possibly depending on timezone of students repeat **Thursday** from 9:00-10:15 pm).
+During this activity, two groups will present one or two papers from the Reading List to the rest of the class and lead the discussion.
 See Paper Presentation Guidelines here [link to guidelines](https://docs.google.com/document/d/1uvl7lc2cmSO7hLi9akVD704VHshoTVIVye-xKGT-aGQ/edit#heading=h.svo9lvagryas).

 4. **Practicum** are activities in the form of a project based on the material covered in the module.
 The students will work in groups and be expected to deliver a complete assignment in 10 days.
 There will be two practicums.